Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

     print("VoiceOver is \(isVoiceOverRunning) and SwichControl is \(isSwitchControlRunning).")
 </code></pre>

+<br>Some other methods are deeply explained in a WWDC video whose content is [perfectly&nbsp;detailed](../wwdc/2018/230) in the iOS WWDC section of this site.
 </div>
 <div class="tab-pane" id="a11yOptions-Events" role="tabpanel">

 iOS sends many accessibility events when accessibility options have changed.

-<br><br>For example, if VoiceOver is deactivated, the running applications will receive the `UIAccessibilityVoiceOverStatusDidChangeNotification` event.
+For example, if VoiceOver is deactivated, the running applications will receive the `UIAccessibilityVoiceOverStatusDidChangeNotification` event.
-<br>This is very useful when used simultaneously with `UIAccessibilityIsVoiceOverRunning`.
+This is very useful when used simultaneously with `UIAccessibilityIsVoiceOverRunning`.

-<br><br>Let's say the application behaves differently when VoiceOver is turned on.
+Let's say the application behaves differently when VoiceOver is turned on.
-<br>What happens if VoiceOver is disabled ?
+What happens if VoiceOver is disabled?
 This is exactly the use case when the system events can be used.

-<br>By listening to these events, it is possible to dynamically change how the application behaves.<br><br>
+By listening to these events, it is possible to dynamically change how the application behaves.

-In this example, a method is fired when VoiceOver or Switch Control status has changed.
+In the following example, a method is fired when VoiceOver or Switch Control status has changed.
-<pre><code class="objective-c">
+<pre><code class="objectivec">
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];